Independent Doctor of Optometry

 - Dr. Elton graduated from the Illinois College of Optometry in 2011 and completed a residency at Minnesota Eye Consultants in 2012.
 He graduated from Gustavus Adolphus College in 2007.

-- Dr. Raies graduated from the Illinois College of Optometry in 2018 and completed his undergraduate studies at the University of Windsor in Ontario, Canada in 2013.
+- Dr. Khatoon graduated from the Illinois College of Optometry in 2017.
+She completed her undergraduate studies at the University of Minnesota - Twin Cities in 2013.

 No reviews yet